silvio2402/batchpdf2img/README.md

 # Batch PDF -> image converter

-This is a simple script to convert PDF files to images.
+This is a simple command line utility to convert PDF files to images.

-## Requirements
+## Pre-requisites

 - Python 3
-- [pdf2image](https://pypi.org/project/pdf2image/) python package including poppler installed and in PATH

 ## Installation